Kamahl19/react-starter/README.md

 Your app is then ready to be deployed from the `/dist` folder.
 See the [Building for Production](https://vitejs.dev/guide/build.html#browser-compatibility) and [Deploying a Static Site](https://vitejs.dev/guide/static-deploy.html) for more information.

+## Deploying to Vercel

+You can read more about [how to deploy to Vercel here](https://vercel.com/docs/getting-started-with-vercel).
+In short, these are the necessary steps:

+0. Confugiration file [vercel.json](./vercel.json) is already created in this project
+1. Create new Vercel Project
+2. Import GitHub repository
+3. Add environment variable `VITE_API_URL` with value `/api`
+4. Hit Deploy

+Now each commit pushed to the `main` branch will be deployed to production automatically.
+Each branch or Pull Request will be [deployed as preview](https://vercel.com/docs/deployments/preview-deployments).

 ### Remove Vercel Demo

 This project is being deployed to Vercel for demo purposes.
 Follow these steps to remove it: